damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 - Once the individual has been informed, the manager informs People Operations with the promotion notice (i.e. reasons and related title and comp changes).
 People Operations [processes the changes](/handbook/people-operations/sop/#processing-changes) in relevant administrative systems.
 - Promotions are then announced by the manager on the team call; where the manager describes how the individual met the promotion criteria and includes a link to the merge request where the individuals title is updated on the team page.
 - If some amount of onboarding in the new role, or offboarding from the old role is required (for example a change in access levels to infrastructure systems; switch in groups and email aliases, etc.) make an associated issue on the [GitLab Organization issue tracker](https://gitlab.com/gitlab-com/organization/) to list and track progress on those topics.

+#### Demotions

+To demote one of your direct reports, a manager should follow the following steps:

+- The manager should discuss any performance issues or possible demotions with the People Ops Business Partner in their scheduled meetings.
+- To initiate the process, the manager must obtain agreement from two levels of management.
+- Proposed changes to a current job description or a new job description should be delivered with request for approval by the second level manager and the People Ops Business Partner.
+- Demotions should also include a review of [compensation](handbook/people-operations/global-compensation-calculator) and [stock options](handbook/stock-options/#stock-option-grant-levels).
+Managers should feel free to consult with People Operations on these topics; and of course always adhere to the Global Compensation Calculator.
+- Once written agreement is reached on the demotion and changes (if any) in compensation, send the agreement to the CEO for final approval.
+- Once approved, the manager informs the individual.
+Please cc People Ops once the individual has been informed, to [processes the changes](/handbook/people-operations/sop/#processing-changes) in the relevant administrative systems.
+- Changes in title are announced on the team call.
+- The manager will initiate any necessary onboarding or offboarding.

+#### Department Transfers

+If you are interested in a position, regardless of level, outside your department or general career progression, you can apply for a transfer.

+- If you are interested in a transfer, first discuss this with your manager so that everyone is aware of the situation.
+- Transfers must go through the application process for the new position by applying on the [Jobs page](http://about.gitlab.com/jobs).
+The team member will go through the entire interview process outlined on the job description.
+Any questions about the role or the process?
+Please reach out to People Ops to discuss.
+- People Ops will ensure that, if applicable, the position has been posted for at least five business days before an offer is made.
+- [Compensation](handbook/people-operations/global-compensation-calculator) and [stock options](handbook/stock-options/#stock-option-grant-levels) may be reviewed during the hiring process to reflect the new level and position.
+- A new [contract](https://about.gitlab.com/handbook/contracts/#employee-contractor-agreements) will be sent out following the hiring process.
+- If the team member is transferred, the new manager will announce on the team call and begin any additional onboarding or offboarding necessary.

+##### Internal Department Transfers

+If you are interested in another position within your department and the hiring manager is also your manager, then the interview process is not necessary.

+- Present your proposition to your manager.
+- The manager will asses the function requirements; each level should be defined in the job description.
+- If approved, your manager will need to obtain approval from their manager, through the chain of command to the CEO.
+- [Compensation](handbook/people-operations/global-compensation-calculator) and [stock options](handbook/stock-options/#stock-option-grant-levels) will be reevaluated to ensure it adheres to the compensation calculator.
+Don't send the proposal to the CEO until this part is included.
+- If the team member is transferred, the manager will announce on the team call and begin any additional onboarding or offboarding necessary.

 ## Administrative details of benefits for US-based employees
 {: #benefits-us}